The Florida City and County Management Association presents four awards each year at the annual conference in May.

 - Implemented initiatives that brought about improvement and development of local government managers; and/or

 - Developed programs, produced publications, or made general career contributions that have enhanced the responsiveness and effectiveness of local government.

 This award is a memorial to Dick Simmons who was a Florida pioneer in the profession, a past president, range rider emeritus and a 60+ year FCCMA member.
-A nomination for Honorary Award can be made by any voting member of FCCMA.
-Any individual who is given an Honorary Award will receive complimentary membership to the Association.
+A nomination for the Richard (Dick) Simmons Lifetime Achievement Award can be made by any voting member of FCCMA.
+Any individual who is given the Richard (Dick) Simmons Lifetime Achievement Award will receive complimentary membership to the Association.